 What happens when you are the victim of a car crash in Miami as a result of negligence because of cellphone use by a motorist?

 Most often, the driver of the vehicle that causes a car crash will deny having been using their cellphone at the time of the accident.
 Depending on the severity of the injuries involved as a result of the accident, the police authorities may take possession of the phone as evidence, especially in cases that involve a fatality such as negligent manslaughter or vehicular homicide.
 If deemed necessary and according to the severity of the personal injury involved, our attorneys can present a Spoliation Letter, which requires the negligent party to preserve the phone and its contents for use in the trial proceedings.

 If you or a passenger have suffered severe personal injury, a visit to the hospital emergency unit is highly recommended.
 All records of any treatment received by healthcare practitioners should be kept and recorded in the event the injured party decides to seek compensation for injuries or to present to the corresponding insurance providers.
 It’s vital to follow-up on any medical care if prescribed and contact the Perazzo Law Firm immediately to determine whether or not there are grounds for a legal claim for compensation to cover the accident victim’s personal injuries, property damages, or losses.
 The Perazzo Law Firm also recommends motorists to purchase and install a dash-camera in the vehicle to help prove car accident liability and fault in the event of a future accident.

-The Car Accident Lawyers at the Perazzo Law Firm’s Miami and North Miami Beach offices represent car accident victims who have suffered personal injury, property damage, or loss due to the negligence of motorists that use their cellphones while driving.
+The Car Accident Lawyers at the Perazzo Law Firm’s North Miami Beach office represent car accident victims who have suffered personal injury, property damage, or loss due to the negligence of motorists that use their cellphones while driving.